Sofia Richie Looks Stunning As She Attends New York Fashion Week Without Scott Disick

 After a full day of fashion, Sofia Richie hit the town for the Wilhelmina party at the Public Hotel.
 She wore a stunning red Balmain mini dress, and wore her dark locks slicked back into a traditional ponytail, and completed the look with black heels.

 On Tuesday, Sofia sat in the front row at the Oscar de la Renta show.
-She wore a stylish white shorts and jacket outfit, with matching white heels, and her hair worn straight and parted down the middle.
+She wore a stylish white shorts and jacket outfit, with matching white heels and her hair worn straight and parted down the middle.
 She also carried a white bag, disproving the old rule about not wearing white after Labor Day.

 At the Oscar de la Renta event, Richie sat next to Nicki Minaj, Amber Heard, Kate Beckinsale, Rosie Huntington-Whiteley, Dianna Agron, and Nicky Hilton.